 - considerable loss of income

-Bal (2009) states that for a case of malpractice to be considered, the following must be true:
+Bal (2009) states that for a case of malpractice to be considered, the

 The injured patient must show that the physician acted negligently in rendering care, and that such negligence resulted in injury.
 To do so, four legal elements must be proven: (1) a professional duty owed to the patient; (2) breach of such duty; (3) injury caused by the breach; and (4) resulting damages.
 This includes doing nothing when they should have done something.
 This may be considered an act of omission or a negligence.